 Like many other holidays in the US, National Kitten Day was founded by Colleen Paige to be celebrated on July 10th each year and spread awareness to all helpless kittens left to fend for themselves encouraging adoption from shelters.

 What better way to celebrate than adopting a little bundle of joy or foster one to lighten up your spirits every day, saving a life in the process!
 Experience the magic of kittens yourself!

 #KittenDay #NationalKittenDay and #WorldKittenDay are all appropriate hashtags to use and spread the word!

 Find here some of the purrfect ways to celebrate this day!

-There has also been talk about a Cuddly Kitten Day on 23rd of March but we are still collecting data for its validity.
+There have also been rumors about a Cuddly Kitten Day on the 23rd of March but we are still collecting data for its validity.

 Happy Mew Year For Cats Day, January 2

 Happy Mew Year For Cats Day is a unique Wellcat holiday created by Thomas and Ruth Roy from Wellcat.com, where felines have a day unto themselves to celebrate the “mewness” of a new time.

 And it seems like Thomas and Ruth Roy have taken over the January cat holiday calendar with yet another pawesome Wellcat holiday.